dandavison/delta/README.md

             Whether to examine ANSI color escape sequences in raw lines received from Git and handle lines colored in certain ways specially.
 This is on by default: it is how Delta supports Git's --color-moved feature.
-Set this to "false" to disable this behavior [default: true] --paging <paging-mode>
+Set this to "false" to disable this behavior [default: true] --pager <pager>
+            Which pager to use.
+The default pager is `less`.
+You can also change pager by setting the environment variables DELTA_PAGER, BAT_PAGER, or PAGER (and that is their order of priority).
+This option overrides all environment variables above
+        --paging <paging-mode>
             Whether to use a pager when displaying output.
-Options are: auto, always, and never.
-The default pager is `less`: this can be altered by setting the environment variables DELTA_PAGER, BAT_PAGER, or PAGER (and that is their order of priority) [default: auto] --minus-empty-line-marker-style <minus-empty-line-marker-style>
+Options are: auto, always, and never [default: auto] --minus-empty-line-marker-style <minus-empty-line-marker-style>
             Style for removed empty line marker (used only if --minus-style has no background color) [default: normal auto] --plus-empty-line-marker-style <plus-empty-line-marker-style>